MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

     - Height: **600**
     - WindowStyle: **None**

-3. Drag a **Label** to the top left corner of the screen and use following information:
+3. Drag a **Label** to the top left corner of the screen using the following information:
     - Content: **Adventure Works Photo Sharing**
     - Text size: **20 px**

 4. In the **SinglePhotoView.xaml** copy the canvas that contains 4 buttons.

-5. In the **PhotoGalleryView.xaml** paste the canvas below the label.
+5. In the **PhotoGalleryView.xaml** paste the canvas, and place it below the label.

-6. Drag a **Canvas** below the last created canvas and use following information:
+6. Drag a **Canvas** below the last created canvas using the following information:
     - Width: **150**
     - Height: **190**
-    - Background style: **None**
     - Background R: **150**
     - Background G: **175**
     - Background B: **207**

-7. Drag a **Label** into the to left corner of the canvas and use following information:
+7. Select the canvas, and drag a **Label** into it.
+Place it in the left corner of the canvas, and set it properties using the following information:
     - Content: **Title**

-8. Drag a **Label** into the canvas below the label and use following information:
+8. Select the canvas, and drag a **Label** into it.
+Place it in the canvas, below the previous Label, and set it properties using the following information:
     - Content: **By: Owner**

-9. Drag a **Image** into the canvas below the label and use following information:
+9. Select the canvas, and drag a **Image** into it.
+Place it in the canvas, below the previous Label, and set it properties using the following information:
     - Source: **photo.jpg**
     - Width: **100**
     - Height: **100**

-10. Drag a **Label** below the last created image and use following information:
+10. Select the canvas, and drag a **Label** into it.
+Place it in the canvas, below the Image, and set it properties using the following information:
     - Content: **Created On: Date**

 11. Copy the canvas that contains the image.

-12. Paste the canvas to the right side of the copied canvas.
+12. Paste the canvas in the right side of the copied canvas.

 13. Paste another canvas below the last pasted canvas.

-14. Paste the canvas to the left of the last pasted canvas.
+14. Paste another canvas to the left of the last pasted canvas.

 >**Results** : After completing this exercise, you will create proposals for views and their layouts.